Semester Project Computational Movement Analysis

 You will use the Quarto-file index.qmd to write your project report.
 You can develop your R-Code in the first code chunk of this file (the chunk is labelled preprocessing).

-Since you will spend most of your time on getting your data into the right form (see Gil Press, n.d.), the bulk of your R-code will go here.
-Please add inline comments to this code, and explain what what your steps are on a meta level in prose in your document.
+Since you will spend most of your time on getting your data into the right form (see Press 2016), the bulk of your R-code will go here.
+Please add inline comments to this code, and explain what your steps are on a meta level in prose in your document.
 If you have computationally heavy preprocessing to do, read the section on Heavy Computation.

 To write prose (english or german text), use the according Subsections in index.qmd.
-To add tables, figures or maps to your report, add code chunks in the appropriate section.
-More on this in Maps, Plots, Tables.
+To add tables, figures or maps to your report, add code chunks in the appropriate section (see Maps, Plots, Tables).

 Here are some examples on how you can exclude folders and files in .gitignore: